Usaamakhan/replit-twibbon/CAMPAIGN_SYSTEM.md

 - **Filters:**
   - By Country
   - By Time Period: Last 24h, 7 days, 1 month, All time
-- Show: Avatar, name, campaign count, total supporters
+- Show: Avatar, name, campaign count, total supports (sum of all campaign supports)
 - Link to creator profile

 #### 11. Caption Template for Both